niclastanskanen/react-portfolio/README.md

 ### Remaining Bugs

-Tooltip in skills dont show
+Tooltip in skills bug on mobile view

 <hr>